crusher-dev/documentation/blog/2020-08-25-questitto.md

 ## Motivation

-I am really looking forward to use some `SQL` queries with Time-Series Databases and `QuestDB` provides such functionalities as well as some cool new features of [Dynamic Timestamping](/docs/reference/function/timestamp/).
+I am really looking forward to use some `SQL` queries with Time-Series Databases and `Crusher` provides such functionalities as well as some cool new features of [Dynamic Timestamping](/docs/reference/function/timestamp/).

 Not to mention, my staple